guaix-ucm/pyemir-tutorials/_sources/tutorial_imaging/index.rst.txt

      reprojecting each individual pointing into a WCS with a constant pixel scale in X and Y. For this task we are using the package `reproject
      <https://reproject.readthedocs.io/en/stable/>`_.

+     **Important**: the absolute astrometric calibration of the reduced images is not guaranteed to be better than a few pixels.
+This means that the same field observed (and reduced) in different times may not overlap perfectly.
+     An absolute astrometric calibration will require the comparison of the derived astrometry with accurate coordinates of objects in the field of view.

    - Only integer offsets between (reprojected) images are considered: this is not especially important considering that the PSF is well oversampled.
 The benefit of using integer offsets is that we avoid reprojecting the images a second time (and we do not increase the reduction time).

 .. only:: html